herreio/oampy/README.rst

 *Under Development*

-``oampy`` is a Python package and command line tool that allows to access data from the Open Access Monitor (OAM) run by Forschungszentrum Jülich.
+``oampy`` is a Python package and command line tool that allows to access data from the Open Access Monitor (OAM), which is run by Forschungszentrum Jülich.

 Installation
 ============